Finaps/technology-radar/.requirements/software-requirement-document.md

 ### 1.2 Product value

 For Finaps engineers:
-- Provides aid when selecting a technology for a project based on previous experience and the opinions of the Finaps Panel of Tech.
+- Provides aid when selecting a technology for a project based on previous experience and the opinions of the Software Engineering Panel of Tech.
 - Provides a platform where knowledge about specific technologies can be shared.

 For Finaps management: